-Celebrating 100 years of the right to vote in Alberta!
+Celebrating over 100 years of the right to vote in Alberta!

 In 1916, women were given the vote provincially in Manitoba, Saskatchewan, and Alberta.